rosipov/Roddick_Custom_WPPost/README.md

 ## Installation
-Please extract the contents of the archive file to your `app/public/wp-content/plugins` directory.
+Navigate to the "Releases" page of this repo.
+Download and extract the contents of the archive file to your `app/public/wp-content/plugins` directory.
+From the 'plugins' page within WP-admin, activate the plugin.